Garden Advice

 Going online

-Buying a Christmas tree online has its advantages.
-It’s no wonder some prefer it.
-For one, you’d skip standing around for hours in the freezing cold, looking for the perfect tree.
 You also get the tree delivered and installed for you, so all you have to do is pick your tree, grab a cup of hot chocolate and wait.
 However, you miss out on seeing the Christmas tree in person before you buy it.

-How to choose the perfect tree
+How to pick the perfect Christmas tree to buy

 If you have decided to take the trip instead of waiting around for the delivery guy, here’s how to pick the best Christmas tree.